 Diabase tends to be found in long vertical sheets called dikes that cut through other, more common continental rocks.
 Diabase dikes are found all along the East Coast of North America.
 They are considered evidence of the rifting that broke Pangaea apart about 275 million years ago.

 Diabase is a rock that is very similar in texture and composition to basalt; both are very common in the oceanic crust.
 When they cool from molten to a solid, both contract strongly.
 This contraction causes the rock to break in a particular pattern called "columnar jointing."
 The unique shape of the diabase boulder (a rectangular prism) is a result of breaking through columnar jointing.

 Figure 5: Two images of sides of different diabase boulders.
 You can see that the boulders have a roughly rectangular prism shape, which is due to how this rock contracts (and therefore breaks) as it cools from molten lava.

 Despite its high density, diabase has a very important role to play in North Carolina geology.
-Because of how easily diabase cracks, in the Piedmont it is a major aquifer stone, storing and transmitting an incredible amount of groundwater under our feet.
+Because of how easily diabase cracks, is a major aquifer stone in the piedmont, storing and transmitting an incredible amount of groundwater under our feet.
 If you plan to dig a well in our area, look for outcrops of this black rock and dig your well in to the diabase in order to have a good supply of water.